dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 ### 3.2.9.
 Angular Testing Utilities
 - Help us to create a test environment for the complete/whole application code
-- Used to cover/test iteractions and functionality as a whole
+- Used to cover/test interactions and functionality as a whole
 - Angular **`TestBed`** utility / Angular Test Bed (ATB):
   - The first and most important inbuilt testing utility which creates an angular testing module
   - Used to test interaction between - component and its template or with different component
   - **Package/Import statement** - `import { TestBed } from '@angular/core/testing';`

-In the current course/tutorial will mainly deal with `Jasmine (to write tests) & Karma (to run the test and get results/code coverage reports)`.
+In the current course/tutorial will mainly deal with `Jasmine (to write tests) & Karma (to run the test and get results/code coverage reports) with Angular Testbed (ATB - to cover interactions and functionality)`.

 4 Setup Angular test
 =====================